Badal: Soundtrack

 The music for Badal was composed and produced by Anu Malik while the lyrics where penned by Sameer.
 The film has six original songs, a medley, and one instrumental song, featuring some popular songs like "Yaar Mere Yaaram" and others.
-The soundtrack for the film has received a rating of 5/10 from Mohammad Ali Ikram of Planet Bollywood, with the author saying, "The tunes of Badal might not be that bad, but one expects far better from the man who gave us timeless tunes in Border, Kareeb, Baazigar and Main Khiladi Tu Anari."

 Track list

+Reception

+Sharmila Taliculam of Rediff.com wrote, "A word of warning before you watch this film -- for the sake of your sanity, leave your brains behind.
+There are so many things here that don't make sense."